 As you’d expect, everything on and in the Q2 comes with exceptional build quality.
 And, as is becoming the norm nowadays with Audi, there’s some great standard tech on offer, too.

 Alongside Audi’s brilliant MMI infotainment system, there’s smartphone interfacing, cruise control, two SD card readers and a powered tailgate – which is a really nice touch for a car of this size.

 There are also LED lights as standard, which really add to the Q2’s sleek styling, and the ride is as good as anything else in its class thanks to Audi’s progressive steering.

 Of course, you can choose to upgrade your Audi if you’re willing to spend a little more cash, which will give you better styling and more equipment.

-The Ford Puma is top of the smallest SUV on this list.
-But it’s also one of the best.
+The Ford Puma is top of the smallest SUV on this list simply because it’s one of the best on the market.

 Complete with a hybrid engine in most models, the Ford Puma offers a good balance of power and fuel efficiency.
 It’s comfortable, too, and can handle stop-start city driving and long motorway stretches with ease.

 Seating wise, you’re not sat as high as you might be in some other small SUVs, but that’s the trade-off you have to make for sleeker, sportier styling.
 And although you’re closer to the ground, visibility is still very good.